the Political / Legal / Regulatory Environment

 as discussed on 640AM radio

-A owner of a small bar/restuarant had a problem were a customer kept going outside the bar to smoke his "weed" on the sidewalk, and this bothered other customers.
+A owner of a small bar/restuarant "Gator Teds" had a problem were a customer kept going outside the bar to smoke his "weed" on the sidewalk, and this bothered other customers.
 When the owner asked the man to move away he said he had a government issued card allowing him to smoke medicial marijuana.

 The bar owner said that may be legal but it doesn't mean you can smoke it outside the door to my bar, and bother all my customers coming and going.